Particl-Community/academy/guides/guide_mp_general_enable_staking.rst

 Adjust Your Staking Privacy
 ---------------------------

-If you operate your own staking :term:`node`, you can adjust your level of staking privacy.
+If you operate your own staking :term:`node <Node>`, you can adjust your level of staking privacy.
 By default, the network sends your staking rewards in your :guilabel:`public` balance, meaning all your staking rewards are publicly displayed publicly on the blockchain.
 Particl allows you to change that for better privacy.

 - :guilabel:`Public` balance: Staking rewards are fully transparent and public on the blockchain.
 - :guilabel:`Blind` balance: The number of PART coins contained in each reward remains confidential.